Code-for-All/codeforall.org/README.md

 Submitting an Issue
 -------------------

-We use the [GitHub issue tracker][issues] to track bugs and features.
+We use the [GitHub issue tracker](issues) to track bugs and features.
 If you're not used to that, here's a [quick video intro](https://www.youtube.com/watch?v=KlrJVSJRUN4).

 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
 You can indicate support for an existing issue by